Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run: Pseudo-real-time forecasting experiments

-In this section we repeat the exercise by switching to a 12-year rolling window instead of the expanding window as in the section \ref{expW:gfcf}.
-The size of the window has been chosen in order to account for the likely occurrence of structural breaks: since the business cycle tends to last around 5-7 years, we expect to cover 1-2 cycles.
-The main motivation for such a comparison is to inspect whether there are "expired" variables, i.e., those, that are consistently selected by the LASSO as significant only because they help explaining the older historical data, but are less useful when forecasting during the later times, therefore producing inaccuracies in the forecasts.
+In this section, we repeat the exercise by switching to a 13-year rolling window.
+The size of the window reflects the likely occurrence of structural breaks within both standard business cycle frequencies up to 8 years and supply-side driven medium run frequencies up to 13 years.
+The primary goal of the rolling window is to inspect the impact of old historical information, e.g., continuously chosen by the LASSO as significant only because they help to explain the historical data at the start of the sample but are less useful for the most recent predictions.